unlhcc/hpc-intro/_episodes/12-cluster.md

 ## Transferring Data

 The admin continues to explain, that typically people perform computationally heavy tasks on the cluster and prepare files that contain the results or a subset of data to create final results on the individuals laptop.
 So communication to and from the cluster is done mostly by transferring files.
-For example, Lola is asked to use a [file of her liking]({{page.root}}/files/todays_canteen_menu.pdf) and transfer it over.
+For example, Nelle is asked to use a [file of her liking]({{page.root}}/files/todays_canteen_menu.pdf) and transfer it over.
 For this, he advises her to use the secure copy command, `scp`.
-As before, this establishes a secure encrypted temporary connection between Lola's laptop and the cluster just for the sake of transferring the files.
+As before, this establishes a secure encrypted temporary connection between Nelle's laptop and the cluster just for the sake of transferring the files.
 After the transfer has completed, scp will close the connection again.

 ~~~
-$ scp todays_canteen_menu.pdf lola@{{ site.login_host }}:todays_canteen_menu.pdf
+$ scp todays_canteen_menu.pdf nelle@{{ site.login_host }}:todays_canteen_menu.pdf
 ~~~
 {: .language-bash}